From the Gecko

-From the Gecko is the debut album by Boston band The Slip.
+From the Gecko is the debut studio album by Boston band The Slip.
 It was released in 1997 on the band's KA Records label.
 (It is also the title of a different album by Daboa (aka Frank Harris) also released in 1997 on the Triple Earth label.)

 The album features guest musicians Timo Shanko (tenor sax), Daisuke Fujiwara (soprano sax), and Gus Zeising (soprano sax) on selected tracks.